 In every skill-based activity there’s a difference between the beginners and the veterans.
 This makes sense – the longer you work at something, the better you get at it.
 Notice I said work at; just because you hack at something longer, doesn’t mean you’re improving.
 But the dance community is full of distinctions, divisions, labelling…ways

 Are you curious about what it takes to do a Rising Star routine?
 Are you an event director interested in supporting and promoting the next generation of routine competitors?
 You probably have a lot of questions.
 This article is aimed at answering them: Who should compete?
 What is the purpose of the tour?
-Who’s
+How

 And now for a little practical philosophy.